DatSpeedyBoi/DatSpeedyBoi/README.md

 ## Hi there 👋

 My name is Preston and I use he/him
-I am a first year at the University of Regina studying Computer Science \n I have been coding for years and am interested in web development, game making, heck anything that has a challenge and code I am new to GitHub and want to collaborate on projects and enhance my knowledge You can reach me at prestontalbot.28@gmail.com
+I am a first year at the University of Regina studying Computer Science I have been coding for years and am interested in web development, game making, heck anything that has a challenge and code I am new to GitHub and want to collaborate on projects and enhance my knowledge You can reach me at prestontalbot.28@gmail.com